NT's Tourism Industry Strategy 2030

 The Northern Territory’s Tourism Industry Strategy 2030 sets the direction of tourism in the Territory for the next 10 years.

 The strategy was co-developed and co-designed with industry as part of the Northern Territory Government’s Turbocharging Tourism initiative.
 The strategic framework is designed to unite efforts across the public and private sectors and shift performance of the tourism sector in the Northern Territory to one of sustainable growth.

 The plan sets an ambitious target of between 2.51 million and 3.03 million visitors, accounting for between $3.01 billion and $3.67 billion in total expenditure by 2030.

-The strategy identifies six priority objectives that, if delivered, will make a real impact on the trajectory of tourism in the NT including:
+The Strategy identifies six priority objectives that, if delivered, will make a real impact on the trajectory of tourism in the NT including:

 - Grow investment in the Territory’s remarkable assets, product and regions;

 - Strengthen and showcase the Northern Territory’s distinctive Aboriginal cultural tourism experiences;